Race Details

 As you pop out of the singletrack you’ll take a right to proceed down the Northside Connector FSR into Ring Creek FSR (both gravel) for about a kilometre you’ll then cross Garibaldi and access the aid station at km 4.5.

 From Bonsai we’ll cut left onto Somewhere Over There.
-This is the most technical trail of our race.
-It’s typical Squamish and we love it!
-When you exit Somewhere Over There you’ll turn left onto the gravel Powerline Road, at which point you’ll catch views of The Tantalus Range on the opposite side of the valley.
+This is one the most technical trails in the 23km race distance, and as it’s typical Squamish and we know you’ll love it! *some of you definitely will not love this in the moment, it’s more of a type 2 fun maybe* When you exit Somewhere Over There you’ll turn left onto the gravel Powerline Road, at which point you’ll catch a few views of The Tantalus Range on the opposite side of the valley.

-About a kilometre down and you’ll cross a large bridge.
-If you’re not racing it’s worth taking a second to look over both sides as the rocks and rapids below are worth the stop.
+About a kilometre further along and you’ll cross over a large concrete bridge.
+If you’re not racing, it is worth taking a second to look over both sides as the rocks and rapids below are worth the stop.
 Just around the corner from here you arrive at your second full aid station at km 12 / mile 7.5, Farside.

-Take Summer’s Eve into The Smoke Bluffs, blaze past the rock climbers and boulderers until you end up in the parking lot down below.
-It’s time to get those legs to turn over on some flat stuff finally, and you’re only a few kilometres from celebrating your achievement in our beer gardens!
+Take Summer’s Eve into The Smoke Bluffs, blaze past the rock climbers and boulderers until you end up in the parking lot at the bottom.
+It’s time to get those legs to turn over on some flat stuff finally, as you’re only a few kilometres from celebrating your achievement in our beer gardens! (both alcoholic and non-alcoholic options await)

-Along the water, through Rose Park, under the highway and down to Junction Park at the O’Siyam Pavilion, where you can finally lay down and call it a day!
+Along the water, through Rose Park, under the highway and down to Junction Park, at the O’Siyam Pavilion, where you can finally lay down and call it a day!
+Treat yo’self to an Alice and Brohm ice cream, you’ve earned it!

-In case you’ve made it this far and haven’t deduced this just yet… it’s NOT an easy course, but if you train hard you’ll be one of those receiving a finisher’s medal at Junction Park, in downtown Squamish, on Sunday afternoon.
+In case you’ve made it this far and haven’t deduced this just yet… this is NOT an easy course, but if you train hard you’ll be one of those receiving a coveted finisher’s medal and finish line hug, high-five, or fly-by, your call!